pywbem/pywbem/README.rst

   This will also install any prerequisite Python packages.

-For more details and alternative ways to install, see the `Installation section`_ in the pywbem documentation.
+For more details, installation on other operating systems, and alternative ways to install, see the
+`Installation section`_ in the pywbem documentation.

 .. _Installation section: http://pywbem.readthedocs.io/en/stable/intro.html#installation